NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_03_asxckiikt5.md

 Notes:

-- Fox at the end
-- Chapter 7 scarcity principle
-- MICROECONOMICS
-- Frustration Theory
-- "I'm sure the fruit is sour anyway"
-- Wonderful song about Cognitive dissonance known through this website: https://www.instructionaldesign.org/theories/cognitive-dissonance/
+- This is an interresting song full of example about Cognitive dissonance.
+The song was known through this website: [instructionaldesign.org.
+Cognitive Dissonance (Leon Festinger) [Online]. https://www.instructionaldesign.org/theories/cognitive-dissonance/[Last seen the 16/12/2019]

+- The fox and the grape example (known as the "sour grape") used at the end is an example often used in Microeconomics to describe the Frustration Theory (see the Chapter 7 scarcity principle)

 VVVVV